realsuayip/rest-filters/docs/source/getting-started.rst

    field will be available during QuerySet filtering.
 2. Since no explicit parameter name is given, the querying will be done using ``username`` via API endpoint.
-3. Since only ``min_length`` argument is used, this field will be required and a ``ValidationError`` will be raised if users do not specify the query parameter.
-This is due to serializer field defaults, and can be changed by providing ``required=False``.
+3. Since ``required=True`` is set, this filter will be required and a ``ValidationError`` will be raised if users do not specify the query parameter.
+By default, query parameters are not required.

 .. note::